frozzare/dotnet-dotenv/README.md

 Use `.env` with ASP.NET Core.

-This package will try to go around [FileSystem #232](https://github.com/aspnet/FileSystem/issues/232) that don't allow hidden files.
+This package will try to go around [FileSystem #232](https://github.com/aspnet/FileSystem/issues/232) bug that don't allow hidden files.

 ## Installation